jannahalka/notes/brain/README.md ITU DevOps Project.md

         ├── selection.py
         └── train.py
 ```

-## Installation
+## 🚀 Installation
 > Make sure you have [Go](https://go.dev/doc/install), [Python](https://www.python.org/downloads/), and [dvc](https://doc.dvc.org/install) already installed on your machine.

-To start out using the project, clone the repository and follow the these steps:
+To start out using the project, clone the repository and follow these steps:
 ```bash
 # 1. Create virtual environment
 make create_environment